How to avoid fraud - FAQs

 What are signs of fraud on an account?

 When most people think of fraud, they envision withdrawals from their account.
 But fraud often occurs when funds are received.
-Receiving unexpected deposits or being overpaid with a check only to be asked to give or send back money back, is a red flag.
+Receiving unexpected deposits or being overpaid with a check and asked to send money back, is a red flag.

 This type of fraud takes advantage of the lifecycle of a check.